matter-labs/zksync-era/docs/guides/advanced/advanced_debugging.md

 Currently this is quite a complex process, but we're working on making it a little bit smoother.

-You start by installing the 'compiler-tester' repo (see its README.md instructions for details) - it is quite heavy as it needs the LLVM etc etc.
+You start by installing the 'compiler-tester' repo (see its README.md instructions for details) - it is quite heavy as it needs the LLVM etc.

 Afterwards, you can look at one of the tests (for example [tests/solidity/simple/default.sol](https://github.com/matter-labs/era-compiler-tests/blob/main/solidity/simple/default.sol)).